Millennial CFOs: Why this CA quit his Big 4 job to become a CFO at age 26 of a bootstrapped content studio

 - Having a long-term vision broken down into short-term goals that are measurable.
 This becomes a good roadmap to pursue your Vision.
 We have adapted this OKR framework in Supari for the past 2 years now and it has helped everyone in the organization.

 - Planning always helps.
-It’s good to Plan A, Plan B and Plan C. Covid-19 did force me as a CFO and everyone at the organisation to redraw and relook at these plans these scenarios to ensure sustainability.
+It’s good to Plan A, Plan B and Plan C. Covid-19 did force me as a CFO and everyone at the organization to redraw and relook at these plans these scenarios to ensure sustainability.
 As a startup, you may not have an exhaustive Business Continuity plan, but a rough framework should definitely be in place.

 - Defining a problem statement.
 This may sound very basic but, most of us do not even think about this when we casually talk about our problems.
 Most of the time, what people end up defining is not a problem but an outcome.
 For instance: We were not able to achieve sales of XYZ in this quarter” or “We did not reduce our costs by xyz% in this year”.
 These are not the problem statements but an outcome.
 To identify the root cause of a problem is by repeating the question "Why?".
 Each answer forms the basis of the next question.

 - “Culture eats strategy for breakfast”.
 Got real-life experience of this during last fiscal.
-April 20, COVID-19 was on rise, and lockdowns were imposed.
+April 20, COVID-19 was on the rise, and lockdowns were imposed.
 Had zero clarity around how things are going to pan out in the coming months.
 Immediate criteria were to ensure that everyone in the organization remains safe and everyone is trying to help each other to the extent possible in these tough times.
 We call ourselves a family at Supari and we acted like one.
 For a startup that is bootstrapped, we did not even for a moment think about layoffs when there was news of some big names of the startup world downsizing their staff.
 And we survived it and came out successful, together.
 We had our best financial year in terms of every operational and financial metric.

 - It has made me believe in the power of a team.
 And, that the learning never stops.